egandro/microservice-playground/README.md

 The sample application consists of a bunch dockered microservices written in different technology.
 They all provide some hello world nonsense services.
 Please check the <CREDITS.md> file.

+We have examples in:

+  - Go
+  - DotNet Core
+  - TypeScript (Node)
+  - Java (Spring)

 ![Architecture](docs/architecture.png)